Mariosgian/Mariosgian.github.io/README.md

     <section id="about">
         <h2>About Me</h2>
         <p>Hello!
-I'm <strong>Marios Konstantinos Giannoulis</strong>, a passionate developer with expertise in C/C++.
+I'm <strong>Marios Konstantinos Giannoulis</strong>, a passionate developer with expertise in C/C++ and HTML.
 I love solving complex problems and building impactful projects.
 Welcome to my personal space on the web!</p>
     </section>

     <section id="studies">